gitlep3/googlesheettest/README.md

-# this is just testing google sheet RESTful API
+# This is just testing google sheet RESTful API.